 Training courses also cover the following topics upon request

-⦁ Developing communication systems/symbols (Participants will learn a variety of techniques and modes of communication used by individuals who are Deafblind.
-Examples of each mode as well as how to integrate symbolic communication into everyday life will be explored)
+- Developing communication systems and symbols.
+Participants will learn a variety of techniques and modes of communication used by people who are deafblind

-⦁ Strategies and techniques for hearing and vision assessment in the natural environment.
+- Cortical Visual Impairment (CVI), CHARGE Syndrome strategies and techniques for hearing and vision assessment in the natural environment

 Who is it for?